MultiBench: Multiscale Benchmarks for Multimodal Representation Learning: Datasets

 \names\ datasets present significant challenges of scalability to large-scale multimodal datasets and robustness to realistic imperfections, which present fruitful opportunities for future research.
 We hope that \names\ will present a milestone in unifying disjoint efforts in multimodal machine learning research and paves a way towards a better understanding of the capabilities and limitations of multimodal models, all the while ensuring ease of use, accessibility, and reproducibility. \names, our standardized implementation, and leaderboards are publicly available, will be regularly updated, and welcomes inputs from the community.

 \item \textit{Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}

-\names\ is created primarily by the MultiComp Lab in the Language Technologies Institute and Machine Learning Department of the School of Computer Science at Carnegie Mellon University, in collaboration with several researchers in the Human-Computer Interaction Institute and Computer Science Department at Carnegie Mellon University as well as at Johns Hopkins University, Northeastern University, Stanford University, and the University of Texas at Austin.
+\names\ is created primarily by the MultiComp Lab in the Language Technologies Institute and Machine Learning Department of the School of Computer Science at Carnegie Mellon University, in collaboration with several other researchers in the Human-Computer Interaction Institute and Computer Science Department at Carnegie Mellon University as well as at Johns Hopkins University, Stanford University, and UT Austin.
 The creation of \names\ is for purely research purposes only.

 \item \textit{Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.}